-- A. Each Council will act to adopt its agenda as the first order of business. - B. Councils will take action by consensus rule or vote, as determined by individual councils. - Council meetings will be scheduled according to each council's bylaws. - D. Representatives are expected to attend all meetings. - E. A quorum will consist of a simple majority of voting membership. - Term of membership will be one (1) academic year and is renewable.
-Vacancies will be filled through appointments by the respective group. - each council's bylaw. - - Presiding Officer - 2.
+- A. Each Council will act to adopt its agenda as the first order of business. - B. Councils will take action by consensus rule or vote, as determined by individual councils. - C. Council meetings will be scheduled according to each council's bylaw. - D. Representatives are expected to attend all meetings. - E. A quorum will consist of a simple majority of voting membership. - the F. Term of membership will be one (1) academic year and is renewable.
+Vacancies will be filled through appointments by the respective group. - G. Chairperson is to be elected according to each council's bylaw. - H. Chairperson's Duties: - 1.
+Presiding Officer - 2.
 Appoint Chairperson and members of sub-committees - 3.
 Ex-officio member of all sub-committees - 4.
 Council representative to Coordinating Council - Members of Ad-hoc committees or subcommittees need not be members of any Council. - Each Council shall decide their own voting membership.